jasmine-my/jasmine-my/README.md

 - 👋 Hi, I’m yescode!
 - 👀 I’m interested in FrontEnd Develop and UX/UI design
-- 🌱 I’m currently learning React/Typescript/Next.js/Storybook
+- 🌱 I’m currently learning React/ Typescript/ Next.js/ Storybook
-- 📫 How to reach me email: yeunk0206@naver.com
+- 📫 How to reach me email: yeunk0206@gmail.com

 <!---
 jasmine-my/jasmine-my is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.